Contents

 1.9 Speech to Text Transcription

 This endpoint does speech to text transcription.
-The input consists in an audio file and JSON parameters.
+The input consists in an audio file and optional parameters.
 The JSON output contains the text transcription with timestamps.

 The API syntax is: